influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/python.md

 Client libraries can be used to construct line protocol data, transform data from other formats to line protocol, and batch write line protocol data to InfluxDB HTTP APIs.

-InfluxDB v3 client libraries can query {{% cloud-name %}} using SQL or InfluxQL.
+InfluxDB v3 client libraries can query {{% product-name %}} using SQL or InfluxQL.
 The `influxdb3-python` Python client library wraps the Apache Arrow `pyarrow.flight` client in a convenient InfluxDB v3 interface for executing SQL queries, requesting server metadata, and retrieving data from {{% product-name %}} using the Flight protocol with gRPC.